akornatskyy/wheezy.html/doc/userguide.rst

   multiple (there is also synonym ``multiple_select``).
 Attribute ``choices`` is a list of html options.

-Several widgets support ``choinces`` attribute, it is an iteratable of tuple of two::
+Several widgets support a ``choices`` attribute, it is an iteratable of a tuple of two::

     account_types = (('u', 'User'), ('b', 'Business'))